 Similar to the focus on progress metrics, to what extent can the projects be measured by the value they are adding?
 Should they only be looked upon as a cost center?
 While the project itself may just be a cost, it must be executed toward a target of creating value for the customer.

-You can quickly and conveniently work through the Customer Relationships and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template – recommended!
+You can quickly and conveniently work through the Customer Relationships and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template (Try for free) – recommended!

 Conclusion and Further Resources